IsaiahHarvi/scratch-nn/README.md

 # Neural Network from Scratch (scratch-nn)

-This project implements a neural network from scratch using only NumPy to classify MNIST dataset.
+This project implements a neural network from scratch using only NumPy to classify the MNIST dataset.
 The network employs a feedforward architecture with ReLU activation functions in the hidden layers and a Softmax activation function in the output layer.
 Training is performed using backpropagation and cross-entropy loss.

 ## Best Result
 Given 50 epochs and a learning rate of 0.1.
 More figures are available under [scratch-nn/figs](scratch-nn/figs).

+### Confusion Matrix
 ![Confusion Matrix](https://github.com/IsaiahHarvi/scratch-nn/assets/61603275/5f525885-71fb-4619-8cf3-043619f5b6e1)

-Loss plot when given 100 epochs and a 0.05 learning rate.
+### Loss Plot GIF
 ![Loss Plot gif](https://github.com/IsaiahHarvi/scratch-nn/blob/main/scratch-nn/figs/training_loss.gif)
+*The GIF above shows the training loss over 100 epochs.*

 ---

 ## Network Architecture